ONSdigital/dis-authorisation-client-js/README.md

 ### Dependencies

-* No further dependencies other than those defined in `go.mod`
+* No further dependencies other than those defined in `package.json`

 ### Contributing